-Is there any better drinking game than Kings or King's Cup is, quite clearly, the king of the drinking games.
-This popular card game is a mainstay of college parties, especially with large groups, and always makes for a fun and entertaining time, but if it’s been a while since you played, here’s a refresher.
-To play, you’ll need a deck of cards, a cup, and your booze of choice.
+King's Cup is, quite clearly, the king of the drinking games.
+This popular card game is a mainstay of college parties, especially with large groups, and always makes for a fun and entertaining time.
+If it’s been a while since you last played, here’s a refresher.
+To start, you’ll need a deck of cards, a cup, and your booze of choice.
 The players sit in a circle with the cup in the middle, taking turns picking a card from a shuffled pack.
 Each card has a designated action the player(s) must complete.
-Here’s the rundown of the actions for each card (note that there are usually more than one option for what the cards signify, so you may be used to a slightly different version):
+Here’s the rundown of the actions for each card; note that there is usually more than one option for what the cards signify, so you may be used to a slightly different version:

-- Ace = Waterfalls.
-Starting with the person who drew the card, everyone starts drinking as the person to their left starting drinking, creating a “waterfall” effect around the table, and they can’t stop until the person on the left stops.
+Ace = Waterfalls.
+Starting with the person who drew the card, everyone starts drinking as the person to their left starts drinking, creating a “waterfall” effect around the table, and they can’t stop until the person on the left stops.

-- Nine = Rhyme.
-The person who drew the card says a word and the person to their left has to come up with a word that rhymes.
-This continues around the circle until someone can’t find a rhyme and drinks.
+Nine = Rhyme.
+The person who drew the card says a word, and the person to their left has to come up with a word that rhymes.
+This continues around the circle until someone can’t find a rhyme.
+Then that person drinks.

-- Ten = Categories.
+Ten = Categories.
 Pick a category of things.
 For example, you might decide that everyone needs to list an NBA team.
 Starting with the person to your left, that person has to think of something in that category.
 This continues around the circle until someone can’t think of something in that category or the options have been exhausted; that person draws.

-- Queen = Question Master.
+Queen = Question Master.
 Whoever draws the Queen is the question master until someone else draws a queen.
 During their tenure as the question master, they can ask anyone a question anytime throughout the game.
-That person has to respond or will have to drink.
+That person has to respond or drink.

-- King = Make a Rule.
-The card drawer makes a rule that everyone follows; anyone who doesn’t follow the rule has to drink.
+King = Make a Rule.
+The person who draws this card makes a rule that everyone follows; anyone who doesn’t follow the rule has to drink.
 The perks of rulership, baby!

-With simple, direct gameplay and few rules, Beeramid makes for a fun, uncomplicated drinking game that anyone can learn or do.
-On a tabletop, the dealer lays out shuffled cards in the shape of a pyramid, starting with seven on the bottom row (or as many as you want, really), six above that, and so on until reaching one.
+With simple gameplay and few rules, Beeramid makes for a fun, uncomplicated drinking game that anyone can learn or do.
+Using a tabletop, the dealer lays out shuffled cards in the shape of a pyramid, starting with seven on the bottom row (or as many as you want), six above that, and so on until reaching one.
 All the remaining cards are distributed to the players in even numbers so that everyone has the same amount.
-For ten seconds, all the players look at their cards and memorize them (or try to) and then put their cards down.
+For ten seconds, all the players look at their cards and memorize them (or try to), and then they put their cards down.

 The dealer then turns over the first card on the bottom row, and anyone who claims to have that card challenges another player to drink.
 That player has the option to either drink or call the original challenger’s bluff, as the challenger could be lying that they have the same card as the one that was turned over.
 If the person who is told to drink calls bluff, the challenger needs to reveal the card; if they don’t have it and lied, they drink twice, but if they did, the person who called their bluff drinks twice.

-Another staple of college parties, this classic card game has been around forever and is always a hoot to play: All you need is a standard card deck and a fair-sized group of people.
+Another staple of college parties, this classic card game has been around forever and is always a hoot to play.
+All you need is a standard card deck and a fair-sized group of people.
 With the object of the game being to be the first to get rid of all your cards, all the players sit in a circle and are dealt an equal number of cards each.
-Starting with the person to the left of the dealer, the game starts with Aces, and the starting player puts down one or more Aces face down and says how many Aces they’re putting down.
+Starting with the person to the left of the dealer, the game starts with aces, and the starting player puts down one or more ace face down and says how many aces they’re putting down.

 Cards Against Humanity Drinking Game